bbg-cookbooks/monit-ng/README.md

 - `node['monit']['config']['mmonit_host']` - controls the M/Monit server
 - and more!

-Check attributes/default.rb for the full list.
+Check attributes for the full list.

 Usage
 -----